ceydab/NLP_Projects/README.md

 8. **LLama Fine-Tuning**: This project finetune LLama to assist with the taxes.

+9. **ASR&T2S**: This project utilizes automatic-speech-recognition and tts pipelines in order to create a small model that can take in a text, convert it into audio, and transcribes the audio again.

 Each project is contained within its own .py or .ipynb file, along with outputs and explanations of the code.

 ## **Note**